 Rollback the update – If you have access to your admin panel, you can install a plugin that helps you rollback the update.
 Otherwise, you might need to access the files through FTP to re-install the previous version.
 But note, a rollback may not work in all cases.
 Check out the next section for more on this.

-If neither doesn’t work or if you’re seeing errors on your site – maybe a page looking funny or not loading at all – you can either try to tackle it manually or seek help from an expert.
+If neither doesn’t work or if you’re seeing errors on your site – maybe a page looking funny or not loading at all – you can either try to restore the backup manually or seek help from an expert.

 The WordPress forum is also a good place to get information on how to resolve most issues.
 You can also find most answers here on wordpress.org.